666-eth/gensyn-ai/README.md

 RL Swarm is a fully open-source framework developed by GensynAI for building reinforcement learning (RL) training swarms over the internet.
 This guide walks you through setting up an RL Swarm node and a web UI dashboard to monitor swarm activity.

 ## Hardware Requirements
-There are currently multiple swarms running on the Testnet, each training on a different data set.
-The current list of available models and swarms include:
-* Models: `Qwen 2.5 0.5B`, `Qwen 2.5 1.5B`, `Qwen 2.5 7B`, `Qwen 2.5 32B (4 bit)` & `Qwen 2.5 72B (4 bit)`
-* Swarms: `Math (GSM8K dataset)` & `Math Hard (DAPO-Math 17K dataset)`
+Currently in the new recent update, Gensyn testnet is running and training the [reasoning-gym](https://github.com/open-thought/reasoning-gym/tree/main) swarm datasets on the Testnet.
+This swarm is supporting the current list of default models:
+* Gensyn/Qwen2.5-0.5B-Instruct
+* Qwen/Qwen3-0.6B
+* nvidia/AceInstruct-1.5B
+* dnotitia/Smoothie-Qwen3-1.7B
+* Gensyn/Qwen2.5-1.5B-Instruct

-Your hardware requirements will vary depending on which swarm and model you choose.
-Users with less powerful hardware should select a smaller model (e.g. Qwen 0.5B or 1.5B) and smaller dataset (GSM8K) `A`.
-Users with more powerful hardware can select a larger model (e.g. Qwen 7B, 32B or 72B) and larger dataset (DAPO-Math 17K) `B`.
-The requirements for each are listed below:
+Your hardware requirements will vary depending on model you choose.
+Users with less powerful hardware should select a smaller model (e.g. `Qwen2.5-0.5B` or `Qwen3-0.6B`).
+Users with more powerful hardware can select a larger models.

-### Small model (0.5B or 1.5B) + Math (GSM8K dataset)
+### CPU & GPU support
 * `CPU-only`: arm64 or x86 CPU with minimum `32gb` ram (note that if you run other applications during training it might crash training).

 OR